Sk-Shubhasheesh/Namaste-React-/README.md

 ♦️ We use the component <SomeContext.Consumer/> to subscribe to a context.
 It lets us read the context value.

 ♦️ This component takes a function as a child, which takes the current context value and returns a React node.

+## Episod 12 - Let's Bulid our store

+### What about Redux ?
+* Redux is an open-source JavaScript library for managing and centralizing application state.
+* Redux is work on data layer of our application.
+* Actually Reduc is not mendatory in our apllication.
+You don't need to use redux if you are using a small/mid-level application.
+But if you are using a large scale apllication where data is havily used a lot of read & write operations are happening then using Redux make sense.
+* Reduc and React are different library.
+* There is another library like redux, *ZUSTAND* which gaining popularity a lot.
+* Redux offers easy debugging.